steffendx/GoNorthWiki/Kortisto.md

 Kortisto is the npc planning module of GoNorth.
 You can access it from the Kortisto tile on the home page or the navigation on the top.
 Kortisto allows you to build your own templates with different fields.
 This way you can build a template for humans for example which has a health value, strength but also a background text box to provide more details for this npc.
 A monster template on the other hand might include a health and strength field but not a background text box since its just an enemy.
-Please note: While a user edits a npc or template this npc or template will be readonly for other users to prevent them from overwriting each others changes.
+Please note: While a user edits an npc or template this npc or template will be readonly for other users to prevent them from overwriting each others changes.

 ## Npc List
 You will see a list of npcs and categories after navigating to Kortisto.
 By using the search box you can search for npcs.
-This will search in the name and the tags assigned to a npc.
+This will search in the name and the tags assigned to an npc.

 By clicking on create category you can create a new category for npcs.
 You can think of categories as folders in the file system.
 This way you can organize your different npcs.
 A category can be given a name, a description and an image.
 The description will be shown on mouse hover over the image or icon of the category.